Luftare/shadow/README.md

 ### Misc

-- opponent shots are played back
-- opponent steps are played back
 - optimization: store visibility alpha only for closeby area
 - refactor: remove duplicate argument passes with world since world now belongs to state at client
 - refactor: move fx into single object